Ircama/osm-carto-tutorials/README.md

 This [Jekyll](http://jekyllrb.com/)-based theme is specifically intended for static technical documentation deployable on [GitHub Pages](https://pages.github.com/).

+Information on how to use this theme can be found in [how to contribute] https://github.com/Ircama/osm-carto-tutorials/blob/gh-pages/_notes/how-to-contribute.md) document.

 ## Credits:

 * [Lanyon](http://lanyon.getpoole.com) theme, by [Mark Otto](https://github.com/mdo).
 Many modifications have been added on top.